 Best Mics For Live Vocals: Summary Of Recommendations

 Best Mics For Live Vocals Compared

 The best overall mic is the Shure SM58S.
-It is not the highest quality mic (see below for the best premium option), but it offers the best overall value.
-It sells at a lower price than all similar microphones and still delivers the same or better sound quality.
+It is not the highest quality mic (see below for the top premium option), but it offers the best overall value.
+It sells at a lower price than all similar microphones and still delivers the same or better sound.
 Plus, it is virtually indestructible.

 Our favorite low-cost mic is the Behringer Ultravoice Xm8500.
-The sound quality obviously doesn’t come close to the top models, but it’s pretty good considering the ultra-low price.
+The audio obviously doesn’t come close to the top models, but it’s pretty good considering the ultra-low price.

-The best high-quality microphone is the Sennheiser e945.
+The top high-quality microphone is the Sennheiser e945.
 It delivers an exceptional sound quality that is as good as you’ll get from a dynamic mic and more than justifies the high price.
 Plus, it comes with a 10-year warranty, making the purchase as risk-free as possible.